afni/afni/doc/afni_sphinx/tutorials/fatcat_prep/Prepreprocessing.rst

 locations of things (such as output directories, prefixes, etc.) are often used in order to simplerify life.

-.. note:: Have matched data sets with opposite phase encoding (e.g.,
+.. note:: Having matched DWI data sets with opposite phase encoding
-          AP and PA) is useful for correcting EPI distortions.
+          (e.g., AP and PA) is useful for correcting EPI distortions.
-          However, if you only have one, whether it is AP or PA doesn't really matter for this pre-processing-- I will refer to single phase encode data sets as 'AP' just for simplicity, but either encoding would get treated the same.
+          However, if you only have one, whether it is AP or PA doesn't really matter for this pre-processing-- I will refer to single phase encode data sets as 'AP' just for simplicity of description, but either encoding would get treated the same.

 |